teymurgahramanov/kc/README.md

-# kc - Easy Kubernetes context manager and smart PS1
+# kc - Easy Kubernetes context manager with smart PS1

 kc is a Bash script that simplifies the management of Kubernetes configuration contexts making it convenient to work with many different clusters.
 It provides an easy way to merge and switch between contexts, list available contexts, and enhance your command prompt with context information.